The Queen suffers painful injury to miss Remembrance Sunday last minute

 - Her Majesty was declared well enough to attend the service following her recent spell of rest but she suffered this fresh injury that has left her feeling ‘disappointed’.

-- This royal news comes after people are asking What will happen when the Queen dies?
+- This royal news comes after the question Princess Diana was too scared to ask the Queen was revealed by a former palace employee.

-The Queen has suffered a painful injury as Buckingham Palace confirmed that she has ‘sprained her back’ – forcing her to pull out of Remembrance Sunday at the last minute.
+The Queen has suffered a painful injury as Buckingham Palace confirmed that she has sprained her back – forcing her to pull out of the Remembrance Sunday service she was set to attend with fellow members of The Firm.

 Her Majesty was absent from the annual service, held in Central London, and her son Prince Charles had to lay a wreath on her behalf – as he has done in previous years.